tajo/react-portal/README.md

 </PortalWithState>
 ```

-Don't let this example to intimidate you! `PortalWithState` **expects one child, a function**.
+Don't let this example intimidate you! `PortalWithState` **expects one child, a function**.
 This function gets a few parameters (mostly functions) and returns a React component.

 ### There are 4 optional parameters: